 Importance of Foundation Design in Reciprocating Compressors

-As a result of the basic design of the reciprocating compressor, both its reciprocating and rotating masses generate inertia forces as well as moments that must be readily absorbed by the foundation and can’t be eliminated completed.
-The compressor manufacturer can choose to reduce the magnitude of these moments and forces by adding several counterweights to the crossheads without totally eliminating them.
+Keep in mind that, as a result of the basic design of the reciprocating compressor, both its reciprocating and rotating masses generate inertia forces as well as moments that must be readily absorbed safely by the foundation beneath.
+The compressor manufacturer can choose to reduce the magnitude of these moments and forces by adding several counterweights to the crossheads without entirely eliminating them

 Besides the imbalanced moments and forces, the foundation must be capable of absorbing the moments generated by the gas torque.
 The gas pressure forces create this torque as the reciprocating compressor goes through a revolution.
 The compressor manufacturer must offer the magnitude of the resulting moments and forces while the gas torques.